Skip to main content

 • FFA alumni associations and their efforts to strengthen agriscience and natural resource education across the state and nation.

-• AFNRE emergency certification programs, as well as the hiring of retired ag teachers, to fill these positions without any retirement penalties, due to the lack of qualified people available to lead these programs.
+• AFNRE emergency certification programs and hiring retired ag teachers to fill these positions without retirement penalties, due to the lack of qualified people available to lead these programs.

-• Consideration being given to student loan payoff or scholarship programs to help promote AFNRE programs through private or public partnerships.
+• Considering student loan payoff or scholarship programs to help promote AFNRE programs through private or public partnerships.

 • Continued activities of private and public companies and organizations, like those of AgroLiquid, St. Johns, which provide an educational opportunity to the public to learn and experience the role, importance, and economic impact of agriculture on food production for generations to come.

-• The development of an agricultural credential which high school AFNRE students could use to gain employment in the agricultural and natural resources field.
-The development of this credential should include input from agricultural businesses, teachers and educational specialists to ensure the certification represents the skills learned through the program in a way that's meaningful for agricultural employers.
+• Developing an agriculture credential that high school AFNRE students could use to gain employment in the agriculture and natural resources field.
+The development of this credential should include input from businesses, teachers and educational specialists to ensure the credential represents the skills learned through the program in a way that's meaningful for employers.

-• The utilization of funding for agricultural internships and apprenticeships through the National Apprenticeship Act.
+• Utilizing funding for agriculture internships and apprenticeships through the National Apprenticeship Act.

 Category Tags